markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 make -j$(nproc)
 ~~~

-Once it ready you will see sommthing like this.
+Once it ready, you will see something like this.

 ...
 Kernel: arch/x86/boot/bzImage is ready  (#1)